docyes/backticker/README.md

 # Backticker

-setInterval's older brother.
-A Backbone-like class for creating objects that emit a tick event (Backbone.Events Mixin) at a defined interval based on an internal timer.
+setInterval's older brother from Backbone.
+A class for creating objects that emit a tick event (Backbone.Events Mixin) at a defined interval based on an internal timer.

 ```js
 var ticker = new Backbone.Ticker({interval: 500, start: true});